contentful/cf-graphql/README.md

 });
 ```

-The last step is to use the schema with some server.
+The last step is to use the schema with a server.
 A popular choice is [express-graphql](https://github.com/graphql/express-graphql).
 The only caveat is how the context is constructed.
 The library expects the `entryLoader` key of the context to be set to an instance created with `client.createEntryLoader()`:

 ```js
 // skipped: `require` calls, Express app setup, `client` creation